lljbash/xerus/CONTRIBUTING.md

 * Create a merge request against the [xerus development branch](https://git.hemio.de/xerus/xerus/tree/development).

-* Ensure the PR description clearly describes the problem and the solution.
+* Ensure the description clearly describes the problem and the solution.
 Include the relevant issue number if applicable.

 #### **You want to add a new feature to xerus or change an existing one**